By Kendra Gohl, Director of Nursing, Infection Preventionist

 Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

 The flu is contagious for up to 3 days before symptoms begin.
 And symptoms often begin suddenly.

-If you think you might have the flu then I encourage you to seek care with your primary care provider, one of our Urgent Care Clinics, or our Virtual Clinic.
-If antivirals are started within 48 hours of symptoms, then length of illness and severity of symptoms can be drastically reduced.
+If you think you might have the flu then I encourage you to seek care from home through the CMH Virtual Clinic, call your primary care provider, or come to a CMH Urgent Care clinic.
+If you start on antivirals within 48 hours of your symptoms, then length of illness and severity of your symptoms may be drastically reduced.